husnejahan/Human-activity-recognition/README.md

 2. Configure your dataset and pretrained model path in mypath.py

-3.To train the model
+3. To train the model

+python3 train100_SGD.py

+python3 train100_Adam.py

+4. To test the model

-python3 train.py
+python3 train100_Adam.py

-# Tensorboard:
-main command
+# Tensorboard:To visualize the accuracy and loss after every epoch

 tensorboard --logdir='./logs' --port=5006